fernandozuher/naoqi_webots/README.md

     This refactored version works only on Linux.
 The support for Windows and OSX were temporarily removed in order to improve readability and maintenance of the code.

-- Compiler: Standard gcc compiler suite.
+- Compiler: Standard GCC compiler suite.

 - Webots: https://cyberbotics.com/